 Fall has arrived!!!
 The days are shorter, the evenings are cooler and I’m ready for cool weather dishes like this Cuban Style Turkey Picadillo.

-Now that our boys are back at school/work, we’ve also changed back to our lighter eating habits – focusing on more nutrient dense meals like this Cuban Style Turkey Picadillo.
+Now that our boys are back at school/work, we’ve also changed back to our lighter eating habits – focusing on more nutrient dense meals like this Cuban Style Turkey Picadillo or these Greek Turkey Gyros with Tzatziki.
 The contents of the fridge have also changed and now sport a package (or two!) of Foster Farms Organic Ground Turkey So, why Foster Farms Organic Ground Turkey?
 Well, aside from the fact that it has great texture and tastes delicious?
 It’s also an incredibly versatile source of lean protein that totally fits into our goal of eating lighter and more nutritious meals.
 I also love that fact that Foster Farms turkeys are raised in California’s Central Valley.
 Not only are Foster Farms turkeys free range and fed an organic, vegetarian diet but their turkeys are never given antibiotics, hormones or steroids – making them a wonderful choice for easy meals!

 Cuban Style Turkey Picadillo